 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Most kids stop using pacifiers on their own between ages 2 and 4, but others need help breaking the habit.
-To help young toddlers break the habit, Dr. Lonzer suggests:
+Dr. Sherman offers the following suggestions: